-FCM's encounter a number of different types of credit risks.
-The following discussions identify a couple of the common credit risks associated with the firm:
+FCMs encounter a number of different types of credit risks.
+The following discussions identify the common credit risks associated with the Firm:

-Customer Credit Risk - Credit risk arises from the potential inability of a customer or counterparty to perform in accordance with the terms of open contracts.
-The firm's exposure to credit risk associated with the counterparty nonperformance is limited to the current cost to replace all contracts in which the firm has a gain.
-Exchange-traded financial instruments, such as futures, generally do not give rise to significant counterparty exposure due to the cash settlements procedures for daily market movements or the margin requirements of the individual exchanges.
+Customer Credit Risk

+Credit risk arises from the potential inability of a customer or counterparty to perform in accordance with the terms of open contracts.
+The Firm's exposure to credit risk associated with a customer non-performance is limited to the current cost to replace all contracts in which the client has a loss.